John 1:1 The Word was God – Explain by Muslim

 The LORD brought me forth as the first of his works, before his deeds of old, I was formed long ages ago, at the very beginning, when the world came to be.
 When there were no watery depths, I was given birth, when there were no springs overflowing with water; before the mountains were settled in place, before the hills, I was given birth, before he made the world or its fields or any of the dust of the earth.
 I was there when he set the heavens in place, when he marked out the horizon on the face of the deep, when he established the clouds above and fixed securely the fountains of the deep, when he gave the sea its boundary so the waters would not overstep his command, and when he marked out the foundations of the earth.
 Then I was constantly at his side.
 I was filled with delight day after day, rejoicing always in his presence, rejoicing in his whole world and delighting in mankind.

 - Some Catholic Christians believe that this passage refers to Jesus, while other Christian sects do not believe it and are unsure to whom it refers.
 If we accept that it refers to Jesus, then this passage provides evidence that Jesus denied being God, as some Christians claim.
-However, many Christians believe that the reference in the Bible is to Melchizedek.
-If we accept that claim, then according to the Bible, Melchizedek also existed from the beginning.
-However, some Christians say that it was actually a reference to Jesus, using another name.
-If this is true, then again, it is worth noting that Melchizedek was also referred to as a priest of God, which is against Christian faith.
-For those who do not believe this passage refers to either Melchizedek or Jesus, they believe that it could be referring to Solomon, who himself acknowledged that God brought him in the beginning.
-This may be true, as we already know that all souls were brought in the beginning, so in this sense, Solomon could have made such a claim.
+However, many Christians also believe that the reference in the Bible is to Melchizedek.
+If we accept that claim, then according to the Bible, Melchizedek also existed from the beginning, and he was known as a priest of God.
+There are some Christians who say that this passage doesn’t refer to Melchizedek or Jesus, and they believe that it could be referring to Solomon, who himself acknowledged that God brought him in the beginning.

-The claim that Jesus were present from the beginning is not true, and all the references I mentioned are either metaphorical or based on the belief that God brought all souls at the beginning.
-None of the references suggest that they or anyone else existed before God, Regarding the reference to Melchizedek, it is possible that it was referring to the angel of God.
+The claim that Jesus was present from the beginning is not true, and all the references I mentioned are either metaphorical or based on the belief that God brought all souls at the beginning.
+None of the references suggest that they or anyone else existed like God, but all references indicate these individuals as a Priest of God, the Word of God, and God created them.
+None of them existed like God, who existed from the beginning without them, and he brought these individuals into existence.
+Regarding the reference to Melchizedek, it is possible that it was referring to the angel of God.”